neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 later project.
 But make sure you include the answer texts and bookmark buttons in your app.
 (You might want to look up the "hidden" attribute.)

+If you´ve seen more advanced git techniques (pull requests and branches) already … great!
+Keep in mind starting with a new feature branch for each feature you implement.
+After you are done with a feature, create a pull request, let it be reviewed and merge it into the main branch.

+If you haven't seen git branches and pull requests yet, don't worry.
+You will learn about them soon.
+For now, just follow the instructions below.

 ## 1. Setup

 Start by:

-- Creating a new folder for your project.
+- Creating a new git repository for your project.
-- Initialize a local git repository.
 - Create a `.gitignore` file and add `.DS_Store` to the file.
-- Create a remote repository and connect it to the local repository.
 - Create the `index.html` and `styles.css` files.
 - Make sure the CSS file is loaded in the HTML document.
+- (Optional) When you are working locally, connect your local repository to the remote repository on GitHub.

 ## 2. Home Page